englishtown/buster-istanbul/README.md

 `instrument` is a flag to turn off instrumentation of your source file.
 You will need to handle this yourself.
 Defaults to `true`.

+`excludes` is an array of glob paths that will be excluded from instrumentation.
+This can be helpful if your sources include non-js files that needed to be excluded, such as .html or .json files.
+Consult [node-glob](https://github.com/isaacs/node-glob) for more information on globs.

 Write your buster test as usual.